-- 1. Develop cultural awareness and sensitivity training materials and provide training to IEHP Team Members, IPAs, Providers and their staff, initially and as needed, to meet the needs of SPDs as required by the California Department of Health Care Services and Centers for Medicare and Medicaid Services.
-6 - 2.
+- Train IEHP Team Members, and Providers, and Provider's staff, oon cultural awareness and sensitivity training to meet the needs of SPDs as required by the California Department of Health Care Services and Centers for Medicare and Medicaid Services. - 1.2.
 Coordinate the annual Disability Sensitivity/Awareness Month with activities that include presentations, guest speakers, community resource fair, classes and demonstrations on deaf awareness, sign language, assistive technology devices, and sports and recreation equipment.

-Disability Program Personnel
+E. Disability Program Personnel